 How do I take it?

-Common side effects of Zelapar include drowsiness, dizziness, dry mouth, nausea, vomiting, stomach pain, gas, diarrhea, constipation, trouble sleeping, unusual dreams, back or leg pain, or rash.
+Common side effects of Zelapar include drowsiness, dizziness, dry mouth, nausea, vomiting, stomach pain, gas, constipation, trouble sleeping, unusual dreams, back or leg pain, or rash.
 If you are taking Zelapar disintegrating tablets, you may develop mouth sores.
 Tell your doctor if these side effects become worse.